simplex-chat/simplexmq/protocol/agent-protocol.md

 The purpose of SMP agent protocol is to define the syntax and the semantics of communications between the client and the agent that connects to [SMP](./simplex-messaging.md) servers.

 It provides:
-- protocol to create and manage bi-directional (duplex) connections between the users of SMP agents consisting of two (or more) separate unidirectional (simplex) SMP queues, abstracting away multiple steps required to establish bi-directional connections and any information about the servers location from the users of the agent protocol.
+- API to create and manage bi-directional (duplex) connections between the users of SMP agents consisting of two (or more) separate unidirectional (simplex) SMP queues, abstracting away multiple steps required to establish bi-directional connections and any information about the servers location from the users of the agent protocol.
 - management of E2E encryption between SMP agents, generating ephemeral asymmetric keys for each connection.
 - SMP command authentication on SMP servers, generating ephemeral keys for each SMP queue.
 - TCP/TLS transport handshake with SMP servers.
 - validation of message integrity.

-SMP agent protocol provides no encryption or security on the client side - it is assumed that the agent is executed in the trusted and secure environment, in one of three ways:
-- via TCP network using secure connection.
-- via local port (when the agent runs on the same device as a separate process).
-- via agent library, when the agent logic is included directly into the client application - [SimpleX Chat for terminal](https://github.com/simplex-chat/simplex-chat) uses this approach.
+SMP agent API provides no security between the agent and the client - it is assumed that the agent is executed in the trusted and secure environment, via the agent library, when the agent logic is included directly into the client application - [SimpleX Chat for terminal](https://github.com/simplex-chat/simplex-chat) uses this approach.

 ## SMP agent

-SMP agents communicate with each other via SMP servers using [simplex messaging protocol (SMP)](./simplex-messaging.md) according to the commands received from its users.
+SMP agents communicate with each other via SMP servers using [simplex messaging protocol (SMP)](./simplex-messaging.md) according to the API calls used by the client applications.
 This protocol is a middle layer in SimpleX protocols (above SMP protocol but below any application level protocol) - it is intended to be used by client-side applications that need secure asynchronous bi-directional communication channels ("connections").

 The agent must have a persistent storage to manage the states of known connections and of the client-side information of SMP queues that each connection consists of, and also the buffer of the most recent sent and received messages.
 The number of the messages that should be stored is implementation specific, depending on the error management approach that the agent implements; at the very least the agent must store the hashes and IDs of the last received and sent messages.

 ## SMP servers management

-SMP agent protocol commands do not contain the addresses of the SMP servers that the agent will use to create and use the connections (excluding the server address in queue URIs used in JOIN command).
+SMP agent API does not use the addresses of the SMP servers that the agent will use to create and use the connections (excluding the server address in queue URIs used in JOIN command).
 The list of the servers is a part of the agent configuration and can be dynamically changed by the agent implementation:
 - by the client applications via any API that is outside of scope of this protocol.
 - by the agents themselves based on availability and latency of the configured servers.

 ## SMP agent protocol components

-SMP agent protocol has 3 main parts:
+SMP agent protocol has 4 main parts:

-- the syntax and semantics of the messages that SMP agents exchange with each other in order to:
+- the messages that SMP agents exchange with each other in order to:
   - negotiate establishing unidirectional (simplex) encrypted queues on SMP servers.
   - exchange client messages and delivery notifications, providing sequential message IDs and message integrity (by including the hash of the previous message).
-- the syntax and semantics of the commands that are sent by the agent clients to the agents.
-This protocol allows to create and manage multiple connections, each consisting of two or more SMP queues.
+- the functional API used by the client application with the agent.
+This API allows to create and manage multiple connections, each consisting of two or more SMP queues.
+- events that the agent passes to the clients.
-- the syntax and semantics of the message that the clients of SMP agents should send out-of-band (as pre-shared "invitation" including queue URIs) to protect [E2E encryption][1] from active attacks ([MITM attacks][2]).
+- the messages that the clients of SMP agents should send out-of-band (as pre-shared "invitation" including queue URIs) to protect [E2E encryption][1] from active attacks ([MITM attacks][2]).

 ## Duplex connection procedure